·

 What happens if I move?

 The 10-year permanency requirement is tied to the system, not you personally.
-If you sell your home, the new owner benefits from the battery system.
-The system actually increases your home's value.
+If you sell your home, the new owner benefits from the system, which can also add to your home's value.

 Can renters qualify for SGIP?